Narv3/HTB/README.md

 # HTB
 Hack the Box Resources and partial walk-throughs
-## Probably wont be giving the answers but just helpful tips(maybe more).
-Sicne I spent way too much time pulling my hair out.
+## Probably wont be giving the answers but just helpful tips.
+I spent way too much time with my head hitting a wall, but not everyone needs to go through that.